fzonneveld/sgx-pkcs11/README.md

   * Attributes are serialized and added as authentication for PKCS#11 objects

 ## Wishlist:
-  * Add support for C_login, needs to have a little bit of thought how to link it to the objects.
-See comments below.
   * Add support for EC
   * Add support for symmetric key generation
   * Enable loading of rootkey (outside of PKCS11 interface) using Shamir Secret Sharing Scheme (SSSS)